softwareintern/Repo_of_Action/README.md

-# Append to a file, then push
+# Repo of Action
-This is a github action that:
+This repo is a collection of simple action files used to learn Github Actions.

+## push_a_change.yml
+This github action:..
   1. pulls the repo
   2. echo an 'x' then >> it to the end of xs.txt file
   3. git adds the change